 This book must be read by every pastor and every seminarian and every professor.
 If a minister has not read Kline, they are depriving themselves and their congregation.
 I can’t say it strongly enough — This book must be read by those who expound upon God’s Word.

-When I asked for a list of top five books, the first, best, and most obvious for me was Kingdom Prologue.
-I may wish that other books could be in the first place (On Being a Theologian of the Cross by Gerhard Forde could be that book), but Kingdom Prologue is monumental.
+When I asked for a list of top books, my mind went right to Kingdom Prologue.
+One other book is also in first place (On Being a Theologian of the Cross by Gerhard Forde), but Kingdom Prologue was my first thought.
 This may be one of the most under-rated books in Old Testament studies.

 This is like #3 above, it is not an atlas of maps, but it maps out ancient non-Biblical texts.
 Pritchard’s compilation is surpassed by newer material (the three volume Context of Scripture), but this book was the starting point for me.
 This volume, or any like it, connects the Old Testament to the other related ancient cultures.
 Reading the Bible often involves reading, as it were, the world in which it was written.